updated on:

 To get a good result, break down the work into steps to build an MVP, outline goals for the team in general, and tasks for each member in particular.
 But first of all, make sure your team understands the general principles of work and product creation.

-Hold a general meeting of the team that will participate in the development of the MVP.
-Figure out whether all team members understand what are you going to do and why.
+Hold a general meeting of the team that will participate in the development of the minimal viable product.
+Figure out whether all team members understand what you are going to do and why.
 Discuss the vision of the MVP, put it all together, and build the first rough plan for further work.

 During the general meeting, discuss the following issues:

-- How to interact with users?
+• How to interact with users?
 One of the main goals of creating an MVP is testing hypotheses, determining the demand and relevance of the product.
-Feedback from the first users of the product helps to reach this goal.
+Feedback from the target users of the product helps to reach this goal.
 In order not to miss any important information, think about how you will interact with the target audience: reviews, surveys, direct interviews, etc.

 In this team meeting, try to involve as many specialists as possible to consider the idea and testing options from different points of view.